Spy × Family: Manga

 Written and illustrated by Tatsuya Endo, Spy × Family has been serialized biweekly on the Shōnen Jump+ app and website since March 25, 2019.
 The chapters, which are released every other Monday, have been collected and published into individual tankōbon volumes by Shueisha.
 Shueisha also simultaneously publishes the series in English for free on the Manga Plus platform.

 Viz Media began publishing Spy × Family in English digitally on their website for free on September 22, 2019.
 The Viz version is translated by Casey Loe.
-They released the first volume in print in Q2 2020.
+They released the first volume in print on June 2, 2020.

-The manga series has one companion book, Spy × Family Official Fanbook: Eyes Only ,published on May 2, 2022.
+The manga series has one companion book, Spy × Family Official Fanbook: Eyes Only, published on May 2, 2022.
 A comprehensive collection of information, it includes detailed information and analysis about the series' characters and worlds, colored artworks, early character designs, guest artist contributions, a long interview with Endo, and commentary on most chapters by Endo and Lin.
 On February 3, 2023, Viz Media announced that they had licensed the companion book for English publication.
 The companion book was released on October 3, 2023.